adlondon/todoList/README.md

 ----------------------------------

-This project was created to fulfill an assignment for The Iron Yard Charleston's Front-End Engineering course.
+This repository was created in order to fulfill an assignment for the Front-End Engineering course at [The Iron Yard](https://www.theironyard.com/locations/charleston.html "The Iron Yard").
 The original assignment text is below:

 ----------------------------------

-*Week 4, Day 2*
+**Week 4, Day 2**

 ##jQuery Todo List
 You will be creating a 1:1 rendition of the provided todo list graphic.